We use our proprietary methodology to produce these rankings. Learn more →

 • Game Animation

-This program includes seven Career Modules (each Module is worth one credit), that are woven into the classes, that are intended to help students transition from college to their career in Game Art and Game Design.
+This program includes seven Career Modules (each Module is worth one credit), that are woven into the classes, that are intended to help students transition from college to their career in Game Design.
 Full Sail also offers career development advisers to help students find employment after graduating.

 Ringling College of Art and Design